EliteTek Football Visor Review: Best Budget Visor

 When It Fails

 Below 50°F, heavy breathing inside the helmet overwhelms the coating within the first few series of plays.
-The interior surface fogs up, and you are left either lifting the visor, removing it, or playing through reduced visibility.
-Cold-weather playoff games and late-season practices are where this limitation hits hardest.
+The interior surface fogs up fast, faster than a Nike Gridiron or Under Armour visor with better coatings, and you're left either lifting the visor, removing it, or playing through reduced visibility.
+Cold-weather playoff games, November practices, and early-morning sessions in cold gyms are where this limitation is most disruptive.

 The coating also degrades faster than premium alternatives.
 Where an Under Armour or Oakley anti-fog coating lasts one to two seasons, the EliteTek coating can lose effectiveness within a few months of regular use.
 Contact with sweat, fingerprints on the interior surface, and normal cleaning all accelerate the degradation.